vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 The raw kernel image dumped from flash contains:
 * Linux Kernel in gzip format
-* ROOTFS parameters (crc and length) located at the end of the gzip kernel binary
+* ROOTFS parameters (CRC32 and length) located at the end of the gzip kernel binary
 * Device Tree

 The image uses u-boot format so we can use `mkimage` and `dumpimage`.

-First we can print some info:
+First we can print out some info:

 ```
 mkimage -l kernelimage